What has the Innovation Fund supported?

 Round 9 (2014): General Call

 - Enhancing motivation of FP providers to improve quality of care and reduce stockouts.
-(A&A WG) The international Center on Reproductive Health (ICRH) at Ghent University investigated the link between provider motivation, performance-based incentives, quality of care and stockouts in health facilities in Maputo province, Mozambique.
+(Advocacy and Accountability Working Group) The International Center on Reproductive Health (ICRH) at Ghent University investigated the link between provider motivation, performance-based incentives, quality of care and stockouts in health facilities in Maputo province, Mozambique.
 Preliminary results indicate that following the introduction of performance-based incentives and provider motivation trainings in 15 health facilities, stockouts were reduced.

 Round 10 (2014): General Call